A Variational Approach to Bayesian Phylogenetic Inference: Subsplit Bayesian Networks

 Note that each rooted tree in the equivalence class corresponds to an edge (i.e., the rooting position) of the unrooted tree, $[\tau^\mathrm{u}]$ therefore can be explicitly represented as $\{\tau^{\stkout{\mathrm{u}}}_e: e\in E(\tau^\mathrm{u})\}$, where $\tau^{\stkout{\mathrm{u}}}_e$ means the resulting rooted tree when the root edge is $e$.
 We will use this representation in the sequel.
 As each edge corresponds to a root subsplit, \eqref{eq:sbnunrooted} can also be viewed as the marginal SBN probability over the unobserved root node $S_1$ (the right plot in Figure~\ref{fig:sbnunrooted}).

-Not only do SBNs provide a rich family of valid distributions over the rooted/unrooted tree spaces, they also allow efficient tree probability computation algorithms and tree sampling procedures as we introduce next.
+Not only do SBNs provide a family of distributions over the rooted/unrooted tree spaces, they also allow efficient tree probability computation algorithms and tree sampling procedures as we introduce next.
+All the involved computation complexity is measured with respect to the size of the tree topology, or equivalently, the number of taxa $N$.